rsdoiel/antenna/archives/2025/socal_north_2025.24.md

 ---

 ## Trump's VA cut a program that's saving vets' homes.
-Even Republicans have questions
+Republicans have questions

 date: 2025-06-19, updated: 2025-06-19, from: The LAist